 Follow the maintenance instructions described in the manual with your watch.
 We recommend you send your watch for service once every 1-3 years.

-The hardest part is choosing the best dive watch under the $300 list above.
+Choosing the best dive watch under the $300 list above is the hardest part.
 All watches on this list are rated for water resistance of at least 100 meters, but we recommend no longer than 30 meters.
-Water resistance to 100 meters does not mean that this watch can survive long periods in such depths.
-Most of the ones discussed above are ISO-certified diving watches and, therefore, technically usable for diving.
+Water resistance to 100 meters does not mean this watch can survive long periods in such depths.
+Most of the abovementioned ones are ISO-certified diving watches and, therefore, technically usable for diving.